FedirM/NodeJS-Authorization-JWT/README.md

 ===

 This is the test application shows how to work with JWT(json web token) using cookies.
-I use `bcrypt.js` for user's password.
+I use `bcrypt.js` for encrypt/decrypt user's password.
 All information write on the MongoDB using `mongoose.js`.
-All html pages - *ejs* templates.
+All html pages generated with *ejs* templates.

 1. **Registration/Authorization**